 Founder and Chair

-Amy Nauiokas is Founder and Chair of Archer Gray, and Founder, President and Interim CEO of Anthemis Group.
+Amy Nauiokas is Founder and Chair of Archer Gray, and Founder, President and CEO of Anthemis Group.
 She is a visionary executive, investor, producer and a recognized leader in innovation, strategy and management across a variety of markets and industries.

 As a producer and investor with Archer Gray, Amy has achieved considerable commercial and creative success.
 Her most notable productions and projects include the 2018 upcoming Can You Ever Forgive Me?; 2017 Oscar and Golden Globe-nominated 20th Century Women; 2015 Independent Spirit Award-winning The Diary of A Teenage Girl; Mr. Holmes; The Inevitable Defeat of Mister and Pete; and the 8-time Tony award winning Broadway musical Once.

 As a venture capitalist, Amy identifies and invests in early stage technology companies focused on the disruption of media, financial services and marketplaces.
 She has built a strong investment portfolio of best-in-class, high growth, companies.
 Current investments include Flo Technologies, Betterment, Trov, Happy Money and Currencycloud.
 Her exits include Zoopla, the UK’s leading property research website; Fidor Bank, acquired by BPCE in 2016; Simple, acquired by BBVA in 2014; and Climate Corporation, acquired by Monsanto in 2013.
 In 2018, Amy launched Hacking Finance, a dedicated storytelling platform in support of Anthemis’ mission to transform financial services.